Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 Out from her home in the skies,

-She will not pass onto her haven of rest
+She will not pass on to her haven of rest

 If God has shed sorrow around us just now,